-- Millersville University uses an off-campus site for instruction and training of students. - Millersville University uses The Marine Science Consortium Center for education and training.
+- Judicial Affairs data may count offenses in more than one area. - Millersville University uses an off-campus site for instruction and training of students. - Millersville University uses The Marine Science Consortium Center for education and training.
 The Center is located at 34001 Mill Dam Road, Wallops Island, VA 23337.
 A request was made for crime statistics information data.
-Millersville University did not have any students attend the Marine Science Campus for the 2017 year. - Millersville University uses an off-campus site for instruction, Dixon University Center, 2986 North Second Street, Harrisburg, PA 17110.
+Millersville University did not have any students attend the Marine Science Campus for the 2019 year. - Millersville University uses an off-campus site for instruction, Dixon University Center, 2986 North Second Street, Harrisburg, PA 17110.
 A request was made for crime statistics information data.
-The Harrisburg City Police Department responded to the request stating there were no Cleryreportable crimes for the 2017 year.
+The Harrisburg City Police Department responded to the request, stating there were no Clery-reportable crimes for the 2019 year.